-Ian has over 25 years’ experience in mass spectrometry of surfaces and has published more than 140 peer-reviewed papers.
-He is a consultant and advisor to a number of companies, including GlaxoSmithKline and Samsung.
-He was awarded the IoP Paterson medal (2004) and the UKSAF Riviere prize (2013) for a major contribution to international leadership in surface analysis.
+Ian has over 30 years’ experience in mass spectrometry of surfaces and has published more than 150 peer-reviewed papers.
+He was awarded the IUVSTA Prize and gold medal for Technology (2022), the UKSAF Riviere prize (2013) and the IoP Paterson medal (2004).

 Ian leads international standardisation in surface chemical analysis and is chair of ISO TC 201 SC 6 (Mass Spectrometry) and chair of VAMAS TWA 2.
-He is championing the topic of reproducibility in research and has recently published on this topic (Nature 2017, JVST A 2018 , NIST Journal Research 2019).
+He is championing the topic of reproducibility in research and is a member of the UK Committee on Research Integrity.

 Selected recent research papers

 - The 3D OrbiSIMS—label-free metabolic imaging with subcellular lateral resolution and high mass resolving power, M Passarelli, A Pirkl, R Moellers, D Grinfeld, F Kollmer, R Havelund, C F Newman, P S Marshall, H Arlinghaus, M Alexander, A West, S Horning, E Niehuis, A Makarov, C Dollery, I Gilmore, Nature Methods 14 , 1175 2017

 - Cryo-OrbiSIMS for 3D Molecular Imaging of a Bacterial Biofilm in Its Native State, J. Zhang, J. Brown, D. J. Scurr, A. Bullen, K. MacLellan-Gibson, P. Williams, M. R. Alexander, K. R. Hardie, I. S. Gilmore, and P. D. Rakowska, Anal.
 Chem.
 92, 9008 2020